MediaArea/MediaConch/FuncReqPolicyCheckerGUI.md

 The policy designer interface enables users to create, edit, and share sets of policies.
 The functions of the policy designer interface shall include allowing the user to:

+- create, edit, and remove policy sets
+- name and describe policy sets
-- import, export, and validate XML files of policy expressions
+- import, export, and validate XML files of policy sets
 - allow new policies to be added, edited, or removed from policy sets
 - synchronize a vocabulary between the terminology registered in MediaInfo and the user interface
 - use a list of policy test operators as defined in the policy expression XSD